-GOV 5.04: Governing Body Responsibilities
+GOV 5.05: Governing Body Responsibilities

-To ensure continuity during transitions in leadership, the organization maintains succession planning procedures and a succession plan.
+To ensure continuity during transitions in leadership, the organization maintains a current succession plan that includes:

-Examples: Information included in a succession plan may include, for example:

-critical positions within the organization and their key leadership and management functions;

-under what conditions interim authority can be delegated for those positions, including unexpected leadership disruptions and planned departures, and the limitations of that authority;

-to whom various leadership and management functions will be delegated;

 governing body and staff responsibilities as they relate to transition planning;

-how succession planning and leadership transitions will be communicated to the governing body, staff, and other relevant stakeholders; and
+critical positions identified within the organization and their key functions;

+under what conditions interim authority can be delegated for those positions, and how functions will be delegated

-mechanisms for assessing readiness to assume leadership positions and for providing training, mentorship, and other leadership development opportunities to support readiness.
+mechanisms for assessing readiness to assume identified positions and for providing training, mentorship, and skill development opportunities to support readiness; and

+how succession planning and leadership transitions will be communicated to the governing body, staff, and other relevant parties.

+Interpretation: Succession planning includes both short-term replacement strategies to maintain continuity as well as long-term planning to meet the organization’s future needs.